Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Methodology

-\begin{itemize} \item $\beta=1$ web has 2695 links (overconnected).
-It contains a substantial number of extraneous and unnecessary galaxy connections that do not reflect true connection patterns. \item $\beta=3$ yields 1467 connections (nearly 1:1 with the number of galaxies) and is considered to properly reflect the connection relationships among galaxies more realistically. \item $\beta=5$ reduces to 1150 links (relatively sparse), omitting rich structural details. \end{itemize} Following \cite{Yin+etal+2024}, we adopt the $\beta=3$ web as the foundation for our analysis, as its topological structure is close to most people's conceptual understanding of the cosmic web.
+In Figure~\ref{fig:CMASSweb}, we visualize the 2D $\beta$-cosmic-web for CMASS-NGC galaxy data using $\beta = 1$, 3, and 5.
+The dataset includes galaxies within the redshift interval $[0.48, 0.53]$.
+For visualization purposes, we plot only 1500 galaxies with R.A. in $[220^\circ, 230^\circ]$ and Dec. in $[30^\circ, 45^\circ]$, corresponding to a slice of approximately $236.1\times 354.1~(h^{-1}\mathrm{Mpc})^2$.
+We observe that $\beta = 1$ produces a network with dense connections, whereas for $\beta = 5$, the connections become significantly sparser.
+Specifically, \begin{itemize} \item The $\beta=1$ web has 2695 links (overconnected).
+It contains a substantial number of extraneous and unnecessary galaxy connections that do not reflect true connection patterns. \item The $\beta=3$ web yields 1467 connections (nearly a 1:1 ratio with the number of galaxies) and is considered to realistically capture the connection relationships among galaxies. \item The $\beta=5$ web reduces to 1150 links (relatively sparse), omitting rich structural details. \end{itemize} Following \cite{Yin+etal+2024}, we adopt the $\beta=3$ web as the foundation for our analysis, as its topological structure aligns well with the commonly accepted conceptualization of the cosmic web.

-The $\beta=3$ webs constructed from CMASS-NGC and COLA simulations with different $\Omega_m$ ($\Omega_m=0.31$, $\Omega_m=0.25$, $\Omega_m=0.4$) are illustrated in Figure~\ref{fig:fourweb}.
-Similar to Figure ~\ref{fig:CMASSweb}, we only plot galaxies with $z\in [0.48,0.53]$, R.A.$\in [220^\circ, 230^\circ]$ and Dec. $\in [30^\circ, 45^\circ]$.
+Figure~\ref{fig:fourweb} displays the $\beta=3$ webs derived from CMASS-NGC data and COLA simulations with varying $\Omega_m$ values ($0.31$, $0.25$, and $0.4$).
+Consistent with Figure~\ref{fig:CMASSweb}, only galaxies within the redshift range $z \in [0.48, 0.53]$, R.A. $\in [220^\circ, 230^\circ]$, and Dec.$\in [30^\circ, 45^\circ]$ are shown.
 This figure shows that the results of the $\Omega_m=0.31$ mock is statistically most consistent with the observations.
-In terms of connectivity, we find the web of CMASS-NGC subsample has 1467 connections, while the $\Omega_m=0.31$ mock has 1534 connections, which is pretty close.
-Larger discrepancy is detected for webs constructed using the $\Omega_m=0.25$ mock (1548 connections) and the $\Omega_m=0.4$ mock (1359 connections).
+In terms of connectivity, the cosmic web constructed from the CMASS-NGC subsample exhibits 1467 connections.
+The mock catalog for $\Omega_m = 0.31$ yields a comparable number, with 1534 connections.
+In contrast, larger discrepancies are observed for the mocks with $\Omega_m = 0.25$ and 0.4, which produce 1548 and 1359 connections, respectively.

+We compare the $\beta$-cosmic-web statistics derived from COLA simulations and observational data in Figure~\ref{fig:statistics}.
+Although some differences are present, they are relatively minor--intuitively, the curves lie too close to each other to reliably distinguish between different cosmological models.
+Moreover, the shapes of the probability distributions of $L_{\rm con}$ and $\bar D_{\rm nei}$ are influenced by various systematics, making direct cosmological inference difficult~\citep{Fang+etal+2019,García+etal+2020}.
+As a result, the corresponding probability distributions are not well-suited for placing strong cosmological constraints.
+Instead, the most promising application of the $\beta$-cosmic-web in cosmological analysis remains the MCFs~\citep{Yin+etal+2024}.